DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 1. Model.

     The model is an object that contains the extension name, type and a default value.
 It also specifies on which level the extension is created (a dashboard, dashboard item or data item container).
+Use the [Model.registerCustomProperty](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Model.registerCustomProperty-1?v=20.1) property to register the custom property definition.

 2. Viewer